mtgjson/mtgjson-website/docs/data-models/rulings/index.md

       content: Rulings
   - - meta
     - name: description
-      content: The Rulings Data Model describes a list of rulings for a Card.
+      content: The Rulings data model describes a list of rulings for a Card.
   - - meta
     - property: og:description
-      content: The Rulings Data Model describes a list of rulings for a Card.
+      content: The Rulings data model describes a list of rulings for a Card.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, rulings